Brugmansia sanguinea

 Cultivation

-Under glass, grow in loam-based potting compost in full light.
+Under glass, grow in peat-free, loam-based potting compost in full light.
 Water freely while in active growth and apply a balanced liquid fertiliser every 2 weeks.
 Keep barely moist in winter.
-Maintain a minimum winter temperature of about 5°C; the plants may lose their leaves but these will regrow in spring.
+Maintain a minimum winter temperature of about 5°C; the plants will lose their leaves but these will regrow in spring.
 Plants may be moved outdoors to a position in light, dappled shade in summer.
 See brugmansia cultivation for further information

 Propagation